For more pleasant and peaceful days.

 Other symptoms of dementia include:

-• Memory Loss: Frequently forgetting recent events, names and places.
+Memory Loss: Frequently forgetting recent events, names, and places

-• Cognitive Decline: Reduced ability to think, reason and remember.
+Cognitive Decline: Reduced ability to think, reason, and remember

-• Communication Difficulties: Trouble finding words and understanding speech.
+Communication Difficulties: Trouble finding words and understanding speech

-• Mood and Behavior Changes: Rapid mood swings, unusual behaviors, and reduced interest in activities.
+Mood and Behavior Changes: Rapid mood swings, unusual behaviors, and reduced interest in activities

 Alzheimer’s disease is the leading cause of dementia.
 This progressive and degenerative condition impairs brain function by destroying nerve cells across different regions of the brain.
-It initially causes difficulties with recent memory and learning new information, and over time, it also impacts long-term memory.
+It initially causes difficulties with recent memory and learning new information, and, over time, it also impacts long-term memory.
 Check out our article to learn more about the difference between Alzheimer’s disease and dementia.

-• Alzheimer’s Disease: The most common form, characterized by progressive memory loss and cognitive decline.
+Alzheimer’s Disease: The most common form, characterized by progressive memory loss and cognitive decline.
 It involves the buildup of amyloid plaques and tau tangles in the brain.

-• Vascular Dementia: Caused by reduced blood flow to the brain due to strokes or other vascular issues, leading to problems with memory, thinking and reasoning.
+Vascular Dementia: Caused by reduced blood flow to the brain due to strokes or other vascular issues, leading to problems with memory, thinking, and reasoning.

-• Lewy Body Dementia: Marked by the presence of abnormal protein deposits called Lewy bodies in the brain, resulting in fluctuating cognition, visual hallucinations, and motor symptoms similar to Parkinson’s disease.
+Lewy Body Dementia: Marked by the presence of abnormal protein deposits called Lewy bodies in the brain, resulting in fluctuating cognition, visual hallucinations, and motor symptoms similar to Parkinson’s disease.

-• Frontotemporal Dementia: A group of disorders affecting the frontal and temporal lobes of the brain, leading to significant changes in personality, behavior and language.
+Frontotemporal Dementia: A group of disorders affecting the frontal and temporal lobes of the brain, leading to significant changes in personality, behavior, and language.

-• Mixed Dementia: A combination of two or more types of dementia, such as
+Mixed Dementia: A combination of two or more types of dementia, such as Alzheimer’s disease and vascular dementia, which can lead to a range of symptoms from each type.

 After a dementia diagnosis, take these key steps:

-1. Understand the Diagnosis: Learn about the type of dementia and its progression.
+Understand the Diagnosis: Learn about the type of dementia and its progression.

-3. Handle Legal and Financial Matters: Set up powers of attorney, create a will, and plan for long-term care.
+Handle Legal and Financial Matters: Set up powers of attorney, create a will, and plan for long-term care.

 Explore Care Options: Modify the living environment for safety, and consider memory care options for future needs.